auth0/docs/articles/private-saas/custom-domains/index.md

 ## Configuring Custom Domains

-You may configure custom domains for your tenants via the [custom domains set-up area](/appliance/dashboard/tenants#custom-domains) of the [tenants page in the Appliance configuration area](/appliance/dashboard/tenants).
+You may configure custom domains for your tenants via the [custom domains set-up area](/private-saas/dashboard/tenants#custom-domains) of the [tenants page in the Private SaaS configuration area](/private-saas/dashboard/tenants).